 Today, county business still brings people to the charming downtown streets, as do the many reminders of the island's unique history, including the representative 16th century ship Elizabeth II at Roanoke Island Festival Park, and the George Washington Creef Boathouse and Roanoke Marshes Lighthouse, part of the Roanoke Island Maritime Center.
 Each summer, Manteo welcomes singers, dancers and actors back to Waterside Theatre, where they perform the nation's oldest outdoor symphonic drama, The Lost Colony.

 Weather is always a topic on an island, and in Manteo, the day's weather report takes the form of signal flags flying from a restored US Weather Bureau tower.

 No matter the weather, there are always different things to do in Manteo, and another reason to vacation back.
-Maybe there's a concert or art show or nature program that brings you back.
+Make sure you visit Island Farm where you'll find live demonstrations including everything from traditional agricultural, blacksmithing, food preparation, hearth cooking, weaving and spinning wool, feeding the animals, and so much more!
 Take a stroll at your leisure through the Elizabethan Gardens which encompasses ten acres of botanical and sculptural delights.
 First Fridays, Dare Day, July 4, Virginia Dare's Birthday, Halloween and Christmas are special times in the town for residents and visitors alike.